 Deploy CA in Kubernetes

-The following provides an example of deploying EJBCA to a Kubernetes cluster, integrating it with an external MariaDB database, and utilizing Ingress or LoadBalancer to expose HTTPS routes from outside the cluster to the EJBCA service.
+The following provides an example of deploying EJBCA to a Kubernetes cluster, integrating it with an external MariaDB database, and utilizing Ingress with TLS passthrough or LoadBalancer to expose HTTPS routes from outside the cluster to the EJBCA service.

 Prerequisites

 Before you begin, you need a functioning Kubernetes cluster with the tools Helm and kubectl installed.
-For details, see the Prerequisites section.
+For details, see Prerequisites.

 Step 1 - Prepare database